The Summer Is Magic

-"The Summer Is Magic" is a song by Italian Eurodance group Playahitty, released in July 1994 as their debut single.
-The lead vocals are performed by Italian singer Giovanna Bersola, as she did for the 1993 hit "The Rhythm of the Night" by Corona.
+"The Summer Is Magic" is a song by Italian Eurodance group Playahitty, released in July 1994 by label Conte Max Music as their debut single.
+The lead vocals are performed by Italian singer Giovanna Bersola (a.k.a.
+Jenny B), as she did for the 1993 hit "The Rhythm of the Night" by Corona.
 This led to the mistaken belief that "The Summer Is Magic" was another hit song by Corona.
 The song hit the charts in the summer and autumn of 1994 in several countries of Continental Europe, such as Italy, where it reached number two on the Top 40 singles chart.
 It reached the top 40 also in Argentina, Austria, Brazil, Colombia, Denmark, France, Germany, Mexico, the Netherlands, Spain, Sweden and Switzerland.
-A partly black-and-white music video was produced to promote the single.
+The song was released in the United States in August 1996.
+A partly black-and-white music video was produced to promote the single, but it didn't feature Bersola, due to her stage fright.

 Critical reception

 Pan-European magazine Music & Media wrote, "Just at the moment when summer is over, this Euro dance single with the voice of Corona brings back memories of your holiday in Italy better than any photo album could ever do."